PRECIOUS-Gold keeps up rally after best January in 32 years

 Silver outpaced the rest of the precious metals

-complex, rising nearly 2 percent on the day to trade at $33.71
+complex, rising nearly 2 percent on the day to $33.78 an ounce.

-an ounce.
-The silver price rose by nearly 20 percent last month,
+The silver price rose by nearly 20 percent last month, in its

 Platinum and palladium both rallied in line with firmness